AdobeDocs/experience-manager-64.pt-BR/help/assets/scene7.md

 >[!NOTE]
 >
 >* Os ativos localizados na pasta ad-hoc não aparecerão no navegador de conteúdo do Dynamic Media Classic.
->* Quando a Pré-visualização [segura está ativada](/help/sites-administering/scene7.md#configuring-the-state-published-unpublished-of-assets-pushed-to-scene), os ativos publicados e não publicados no Dynamic Media Classic são exibidos no navegador de conteúdo do Dynamic Media Classic.
+>* Quando a Pré-visualização [segura está ativada](/help/sites-administering/scene7.md#configuring-the-state-published-unpublished-of-assets-pushed-to-scene), os ativos publicados e não publicados no Dynamic Media Classic aparecem no navegador de conteúdo do Dynamic Media Classic.
 >* If you do not see **[!UICONTROL Dynamic Media Classic]** or the **[!UICONTROL S7]** icon as an option in the content browser, you need to [configure Dynamic Media Classic to work with AEM](/help/sites-administering/scene7.md).
 >* Para vídeo, o navegador de conteúdo do Dynamic Media Classic é compatível:
    >   * Conjuntos de vídeos adaptáveis: contêiner de todas as representações de vídeo necessárias para uma reprodução perfeita em diversas telas